1996

-• Scitex releases Brisque, a Unix-based workflow system that uses CT/LW as its internal file format.
-This popular digital front-end which reaches an installed based of around 7000 users remains in active development until 2002.
+Scitex releases Brisque, a Unix-based workflow system that uses CT/LW as its internal file format.
+This popular digital front-end which reaches an installed base of around 7000 users remains in active development until 2002.

 Scitex Brisque

-• The $4295 Barco Personal Calibrator is a typical example of Barco’s range of high-end monitors for color-critical retouching work.
+The $4295 Barco Personal Calibrator is a typical example of Barco’s range of high-end monitors for color-critical retouching work.
 LaCie and Eizo are competing popular brands.
+The image below shows the Barco Reference Calibrator V.

 Heidelberger Druckmaschinen acquires Linotype-Hell.

-• Matthew Carter, with the help of Tom Rickner, designs the Verdana typeface for Microsoft.
-Since then it has been included in all versions of Windows, Office and Internet Explorer.
+Matthew Carter, with the help of Tom Rickner, designs Verdana for Microsoft.
+Since then this typeface has been included in all versions of Windows, Office and Internet Explorer.

 • The Taliban seizes Kabul.